 Respiratory syncytial virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
 Young children and older adults, especially those with certain underlying health conditions, are at higher risk for severe illness from RSV.
 Prophylaxis is available for children who qualify.
 For more information, contact your health care provider.

-In week 19, RSV activity in children <5 years increased and was above levels observed at this time during typical seasonal activity.
+In weeks 37-38, RSV activity in children <5 years increased.
+Levels were above those seen at this time in past years.

 A statewide RSV surveillance system was implemented in Florida to support clinical decision-making for prophylaxis of premature infants.